thisisamank/thisisamank.com/content/about.md

 draft: false
 ---

 Welcome to my personal website.
-I'm a systems engineer at Cloudflare and I am passionate about building scalable, reliable systems and sharing what I learn along the way.
+I am passionate about building scalable, reliable systems and sharing what I learn along the way.

 This site is a collection of my thoughts, learnings, and projects.
 You'll find technical blog posts organized into series, and details about the projects I'm working on.